Who Is This Credit Card Best For?

 Earning Miles & Rewards

 Earning rewards is easy with the Capital One Spark Miles card.
 You’ll earn a flat 2 miles per $1 spent on all purchases.
-Recently, Capital One also added the ability to earn 5 miles per $1 spent through Capital One Travel, its travel booking portal.
+You also earn 5 miles per $1 spent through Capital One Travel, the issuer’s travel booking portal.
 The catch is that these extra miles only apply to hotel and rental car bookings paid for through the site, not airline tickets or other purchases you might make while at the hotel.

 Your rewards won’t expire (as long as you redeem them before you close the card), and there are no blackout dates.